chris-ernst/fabacademy-challenge-2/README.md

-### Shown how your team planned and executed the project
+### Show how your team planned and executed the project

 ![photo](/photos/plan.png)